trothr/blog/Marilyn/2020/20200131-dependable.md

 "skip" on an Amazon order.
 (Like paper towels, of which we have more than we need now that only ONE person is using them.)

+## Faithful

+What's that verse?
+"Faithful in a little thing ..."?

+There it is: Luke 16:10, "He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much."

+Marilyn was good about being faithful in little things and large things.
+She didn't like lengthy projects, but she DID like seeing things wrapped up.

 ## Solitary but Breathing

 It's really tough being in the house by myself.